wilsonmar/wilsonmar.github.io/_posts/2018-10-22-service-mesh.md

 Cloud Foundry Spring Cloud?

 Within a Service Mesh, apps create service instances from service definitions (templates) for service instances.
 Thus, the term service refers to both instance definitions and the instances themselves.

-   * <a href="#Linkerd">Linkerd</a> (<a target="_blank" href="https://linkerd.io/">https://linkerd.io</a>) is a <a target="_blank" href="https://www.cncf.io/projects/">Cloud Native Foundation (CNF) incubating project</a> that also includes graduates Kubernetes and Prometheus, plus Helm, OpenTracing, gRPC, etc..
-Linkerd provides Grafana dashboards and CLI debugging tools for Kubernetes service with no cluster-wide installation.
-It was built in the Rust programming language.
-Its customers include Salesforce, Walmart, PayPal, Expedia, Comcast.

 <a name="Istio"></a>